What Is Cash Value Life Insurance?

 When you die, your beneficiaries will receive the death benefit payment.
 The cash value balance is not added to or directly included in the death benefit, with few exceptions.
 The policy terminates, along with its cash value, upon payment of the death benefit.
 Taking out some of your cash value while alive, either through a loan or a withdrawal, may reduce the future death benefit.

 Enhance your insurance coverage with cash value.
-Get a Life Insurance Quote
+Request a Free Life Insurance Quote

 1. Loans will accrue interest, and loans and withdrawals may be subject to charges, withdrawals of taxable amounts are subject to ordinary income tax, and, if taken before age 59½, may be subject to a 10% IRS penalty) and loans (e.g., interest is charged on loans, they may generate an income tax liability, reduce the Account Value and the Death Benefit, and may cause the policy to lapse.
 A customer should always determine whether a withdrawal or a loan is preferable for their individual situation.